Darkelf2024/Darkelf-Browser/README.md

 - Windows - Ready

 ## Variations/Types
-- Darkelf OSINT - Browser for OSINT
 - Darkelf Private - Extreme Privacy
-- Darkelf Public - Balanced/Mixed
+- Darkelf Browser: OSINT & Public Version on stanby - Released if interested
 - Each Browser/Type - Can be modified within the python code
 - Pick a style